er-hiba/Learn2Code/README.md

 ## Projects Included
 ### AverageScore_Grade
 *Description*: This program calculates the average of three input scores, validates them within the range of 0 to 20, and assigns a grade based on the calculated average.
-It then displays both the average score and the corresponding grade.
+After calculation, it displays both the average score and its corresponding grade.
   - "Excellent" if the average score is 16 or above
   - "Good" if the average score is between 14 and 16 (including 14)
   - "Fair" if the average score is between 12 and 14 (including 12)